Yoctol/bottender/docs/channel-viber-setup.md

 ### Viber Access Token

 `bottender.config.js` looks up `.env` for access token, which could be found in Viber Admin Panel (see Viber's official document, [Authentication Token](https://developers.viber.com/docs/api/rest-bot-api/#authentication-token) for more information).
-Then, paste your Viber bot token to the follwing field in `.env`.
+Then, paste your Viber bot token to the following field in `.env`.

 ```
 VIBER_ACCESS_TOKEN=